4:30 p.m. - 5:15 p.m. Wine and Appetizer Reception

 The Report of the NACD Blue Ribbon Commission on Adaptive Governance: Board Oversight of Disruptive Risks

 With Commissioners and Northern California Chapter Board Members

 Nora Denzel & Ray Rothrock

-And Commissioner and NACD Member James Lam
+Moderated by Commissioner and NACD Member James Lam

 Today’s business environment can be characterized by the acronym VUCA: volatile, uncertain, complex and ambiguous.
 Organizations of all sizes and sectors are facing an array of risks that can have a significant, and often unexpected, impact on their revenue, profitability, competitive position, strategic direction, or reputation.

 Are boards and management teams up to the challenge?
 According to a recent NACD survey, 62 percent of directors believe disruptive, atypical risks are much more important to the business environment today than they were five years ago.
 But less than 20 percent express a high degree of confidence in their executive teams’ ability to manage these risks—and nearly three-quarters report their boards may not have the right knowledge and information to provide effective oversight.

 Blue Ribbon Commissioner James Lam moderated a discussion between Commissioners Nora Denzel and Ray Rothrock, and participants received a copy of the newly released report.

 For slides of the presentation, please see the Event Summary drop down below.